fuse-box/fuse-box/docs/plugins/css/CSSResourcePlugin.md

 ]
 ```

-The above ill write your assets (images, fonts) to folder `myProject/build/resources`.
+The above will write your assets (images, fonts) to folder `myProject/build/resources`.

 ### resolve